tejuscs/adb-aws-dev/network-pre-requisites/create-odb-network.md

     ![This image shows the result of performing the above step.](./images/odb_peering.png " ")

-- Enter the 'ODB peering name', choose the 'ODB network' that contains you Autonomous VM Cluster, and finally choose the VPC 'Peer network' wher your applications exists.
+- Enter the 'ODB peering name', choose the 'ODB network' that contains you Autonomous VM Cluster, and finally choose the VPC 'Peer network' where your applications exists.

     ![This image shows the result of performing the above step.](./images/create_odb_peering.png " ")